 Jun 06, 2013

-Cancelled PlayStation portA Playstation 5-disc version was revealed to be in the works by Interplay on October 25, 1999.
+Cancelled Dreamcast and PlayStation portsA Playstation 5-disc version was revealed to be in the works by Interplay on October 25, 1999.
 It was to be ported by UK developer Runecraft but on March 29, 2000 it was put "on hold" and never saw the light of day.
 Howewer, years later a nearly finished and working prototype was found and "leaked" to the net by an anonymous collector.

 Drizzt Do'UrdenThough he appears only once in the game, the legendary Drizzt Do'Urden makes a brief but sweet (and rewarding) guest appearance in a certain part of the game.
 Drizzt is a very famous D&D character that sprung from the Dark Elf Trilogy of forgotten realms-based novels by R.A.
 Salvatore.